Antonov Airlines

 Antonov Airlines is a Ukrainian cargo airline, a division of the Antonov aviation company.
 It operates international charter services in the oversized-cargo market.
 Its main base is Hostomel Airport near Kyiv.
 In the aftermath of the Battle of Hostomel Airport, Antonov relocated its remaining aircraft to Leipzig/Halle Airport.

 History

 Early years

 The airline was established and started operations in 1989 through a marketing agent agreement with Air Foyle to market Antonov An-124 Ruslan cargo charters worldwide.
 This relationship ended in June 2006.
-The same month Antonov Airlines and another large player in the global specialty air cargo business, Volga-Dnepr Airlines (Russia), established a joint venture company – Rusland International — where each company has a 50% stake.
-The joint operation of the Ukrainian and Russian fleets allows them to share the combined An-124-100 commercial fleet of seventeen aircraft (twelve of which belong to Antonov Airlines).
-The unique Antonov An-225 was destroyed in February 2022 when Russia attacked the state of Ukraine.
+The same month Antonov Airlines and another large player in the global specialty air cargo business, Volga-Dnepr Airlines (Russia), established a joint venture company – Rusland International — where each company had a 50% stake.
+The joint operation of the Ukrainian and Russian fleets allowed them to share the combined An-124-100 commercial fleet of seventeen aircraft (twelve of which belonged to Antonov Airlines).
 In 2017 Antonov Airlines opened a United Kingdom office at London Stansted Airport, with a first flight in February by an Antonov An-124 Ruslan.